John Reith, 1st Baron Reith: Later years

 In 1960, Reith returned to the BBC for an interview with John Freeman in the television series Face to Face.
 When he visited the BBC to record the programme, work was being undertaken, and Reith noticed with dismay the "girlie" pin-ups of the workmen.
 However, one picture was of a Henry Moore sculpture.
 "A Third Programme carpenter, forsooth," he growled.

 In the interview, he expressed his disappointment at not being "fully stretched" in his life, especially after leaving the BBC.
 He claimed that he could have done more than Churchill gave him to do during the war.
 He also disclosed an abiding dissatisfaction with his life in general.
 He admitted not realising soon enough that "life is for living," and suggested he perhaps still did not acknowledge that fact.
 He also stated that since his departure as Director-General, he had watched almost no television and listened to virtually no radio.
 "When I leave a thing, I leave it," he said.

 In his later years, he also held directorships at the Phoenix Assurance Company, Tube Investments Ltd, the State Building Society (1960–1964) and was the vice-chairman of the British Oxygen Company (1964–1966).

 He took a personal interest in the preservation of the early 19th-century frigate HMS Unicorn in 1962.

 Reith was appointed Lord Rector of Glasgow University from 1965 to 1968.

-In 1967, he finally accepted the much-cherished post of Lord High Commissioner to the General Assembly of the Church of Scotland.
+In 1967, he accepted the much-cherished post of Lord High Commissioner to the General Assembly of the Church of Scotland.
 His final television appearance was in a three-part documentary series entitled Lord Reith Looks Back in 1967, filmed at Glasgow University.

-He died in Edinburgh after a fall, at the age of 81.
-In accordance with his wishes, his ashes were buried at the ancient, ruined chapel of Rothiemurchus in Inverness-shire.
+He died in Stockbridge Edinburgh, Midlothian after a fall, at the age of 81.
+In accordance with his wishes, his ashes were buried at the ancient, ruined chapel of Rothiemurchus in Aviemore, Inverness-shire.